Review by Manfred Weidhorn

-For many years Richard M. Langworth waged a campaign in the pages of Finest Hour—the journal of the International Churchill Society, which he founded and edited for decades—to clear the record of many of the false accusations hurled at Churchill.
+For many years Richard M. Langworth waged a campaign in the pages of Finest Hour to clear the record of many of the false accusations hurled at Churchill.
 Here he has finally collected these corrections, fleshed them out with documentation and logic, and put the results within the covers of a book.
 This is as close to rendering a definitive verdict on the topic as anyone has come.

 In following a chronological order, Langworth inevitably mingles important matters with lesser ones.
-Thus such lesses issues as what killed Lord Randolph, The Battle of Sidney Street, Churchill’s consumption of alcohol, and the extent of his “Common Touch,” must take a back seat to serious charges: that Churchill opposed women’s suffrage, sent troops to crush Welsh strikers in 1910, was eager for the First World War to begin, favored the use of poison gas, opposed autonomy for India, did nothing to help Indians in the 1943 Bengal Famine because he was a racist, tried to quash or delay the Second Front, was silent on the Holocaust, and sold out Eastern Europe in 1944–45.
+Thus such lesser issues as what killed Lord Randolph, the Battle of Sidney Street, Churchill’s consumption of alcohol, and the extent of his “Common Touch” must take a back seat to serious charges: that Churchill opposed women’s suffrage, sent troops to crush Welsh strikers, was eager for the First World War to begin, favored the use of poison gas, opposed autonomy for India, did nothing to help Indians in the 1943 Bengal Famine because he was a racist, tried to quash or delay the Second Front, was silent on the Holocaust, and sold out Eastern Europe in 1944– 45.
 In each case, weighty or not, Langworth gives the nay-sayers a platform and then proceeds to offer evidence and arguments to dismiss them.
 When, as occasionally happens, there is some ambiguity, he indicates that fact.

-Each of the thirty-seven chapters begins with a subtitle which states a given unflattering story about Churchill.
-As an example of the procedure, take what is perhaps the most serious of the charges leveled at Churchill—that he was the architect of the Dardanelles/Gallipoli disaster in the First World War.
+Each of the thirty-seven chapters begins with a subtitle, which states a given unflattering story about Churchill.
+As an example of the procedure, take what is perhaps the most serious of the charges levelled at Churchill: that he was the architect of the Dardanelles/Gallipoli disaster in the First World War.
 Langworth presents the historical background and the substance of the charge, together with a helpful map.
 Then he turns to a brief exposition of Churchill’s role, sympathetically presenting the rationale for Churchill’s idea that something must be done to circumvent the bloody deadlock in the trench war on the Western Front.
 The operation is then described, as well as the unexpected adverse developments.
-After some contemporary eye witnesses are quoted, he rounds out the chapter with the findings of the official inquest, which relieved Churchill of most of the responsibility.
+After some contemporary eyewitnesses are quoted, he rounds out the chapter with the findings of the official inquest, which relieved Churchill of most of the responsibility.